A Study to Evaluate the Efficacy and Safety of CC-220 in Subjects With Active Systemic Lupus Erythematosus

-- Received an investigational product within 5 pharmacokinetic half-lives or one month,whichever is longer, prior to the Baseline Visit.
+- Received any other biologic or non-biologic immunosuppressive agent within 2 months of 5 pharmacokinetic half-lives (whichever is longer) prior to the Baseline Visit.

-- Severe lupus nephritis defined as: estimated glomerular filtration rate (eGFR) of < 45 mL/1.73 m2 or proteinuria > 2000 mg/day if stable for the past 3 months or proteinuria> 500 mg/day if unstable.
+- Have severe lupus nephritis defined as: estimated glomerular filtration rate of < 45 mL/1.73 m2 or proteinuria > 2000 mg/day based on protein to creatinine ratio, or active lupus nephritis that may require 'induction' therapy

-- Active, severe or unstable neuropsychiatric lupus disease within 6 months of the Screening Visit.
+- Have active, severe or unstable neuropsychiatric lupus disease within 6 months of the Screening Visit.

-- History or confirmed positive test for hepatitis B History of congenital and/or acquired mmunodeficiencies (eg, common variable immunodeficiency, human immunodeficiency virus [HIV], etc).
+- Have history of congenital and/or acquired immunodeficiencies (eg, common variable immunodeficiency, human immunodeficiency virus, etc).

-- Active tuberculosis (TB) or a history of incompletely treated TB, or a positive,QuantiFERON®-TB Gold test.
+- Have active tuberculosis or a history of latent or active tuberculosis

-- .
-Malignancy or history of malignancy, except for:
+- Have malignancy or history of malignancy, except for:

 - treated (eg, cured) basal cell or squamous cell in situ skin carcinomas

-- treated (eg, cured) cervical intraepithelial neoplasia or carcinoma in situ of the cervix with no evidence of recurrence within 5 years of the Screening Visit.
+- treated (eg, cured) carcinoma in situ of the cervix with no evidence of recurrence within 5 years of the Screening Visit.

-- .
-History or current diagnosis of peripheral neuropathy (sensory or motor) ≥ Grade 2.
+- Have history or current diagnosis of peripheral neuropathy (sensory or motor) ≥ Grade

-- .
-Presence of active uveitis or any other ophthalmological finding that in the opinion of the Investigator is clinically significant.
+- Have presence of active uveitis or any other ophthalmological finding that in the opinion of the Investigator is clinically significant.

-- .
-Other non-SLE driven inflammatory joint or skin disease or overlap syndromes as the primary disease.
+- Have other non-SLE driven inflammatory joint or skin disease or overlap syndromes as the primary disease.

-- .
-Clinically significant or unstable or uncontrolled acute or chronic disease not due to SLE
+- Have clinically significant or unstable or uncontrolled acute or chronic disease not due to SLE